IamMrandrew/soundsgood/README.md

 Feel free to open a new issue or pull request.
 Conventional commits are encouraged.

+Read the [CONTRIBUTING.md](CONTRIBUTING.md) file for more information.

 If you are interesting in beta testing, you may take a look of the [TestFlight beta](https://testflight.apple.com/join/lAWvlIUB).

-For extracting frequency data from sound samples, read [SCRIPTS.md](scripts.md).
+For extracting frequency data from sound samples, read [SCRIPTS.md](SCRIPTS.md).